vert-x3/vertx-web-site/src/site/blog/posts/2020-10-01-jwt-auth-with-keycloak.md

 You can also run the app directly from your favourite IDE like IntelliJ Idea or Eclipse.
 To run the app from an IDE, you need to create a launch configuration and use the main class `io.vertx.core.Launcher`.
 Then set the the program arguments to
 `run demo.MainVerticle` and use the classpath of the `jwt-service-vertx` module.
+With that in place you should be able to run the app.

 ## JWT Authentication